Learn about browser support and common questions and answers for administrators in the Experience Cloud.

 See Manage user accounts.

 An organization is the entity that enables an administrator to configure groups and users, and to control single sign-on in the Experience Cloud.
 The organization functions like a log-in company that spans all the Experience Cloud products and solutions.
 Most often, an organization is your company name.
 However, a company can have many organizations.

 The Organization ID is displayed on the Experience Cloud landing page and the Admin Console landing page.

-Alternatively, administrators can log into the Admin console (Navigate to https://adminconsole.adobe.com) for a specific organization, and you will be able to see your IMS org ID in the URL.
+Alternatively, administrators can log into the Admin Console (Navigate to https://adminconsole.adobe.com) for a specific organization, and you are able to see your IMS org ID in the URL.

 For example, in the following URL:

 The ID is:

 Their access should be removed from the solution itself.
 They will not be able to access the product from the Experience Cloud or through the direct login.
 You should also remove them at the Experience Cloud level.

 No. Users must link their own solutions with their user names and passwords.